-The sauce has a numbing and lip-stinging effect depending on how much Sichuan pepper is added, though the home cooked version is usually toned down in terms of numbness.
+The sauce has a numbing and lip-stinging effect depending on how much Sichuan pepper (picture above) is added, so in the home cooked version, this numbness can be toned up and down to suit your preference.
 I never imagined that cooking this dish at home can be so cheap and easy.
 I have cooked this dish so often that I can now make it in about 20 minutes from preparation to end.

 The name of the dish (source: Wiki) literally translates to “Pockmarked-Face Lady’s Tofu” – where legend tells of the pockmarked-face lady who ran an inn on the outskirts of the city selling this popular dish.
 Another plausible but less widely acceptable explanation for the name is that the word “Ma” (麻) relates to the numbing effect of the Sichuan pepper used to cook this dish.

 I LOVE mabo tofu too!!
 The hotter and more mouth-numbing, the better.
 I like to see the sauce super dark red.
 Just looking at this post and thinking about it is making my mouth water.
 Have to make it this week!

 I cook that days ago!!
 Love that chilli bean sauce~ thanks for the recipe, Wify

 Aw, my all-time favourite dish.
 I can have a large bowl of rice with this dish. :)

 Ha!
 I cooked the same thing yesterday, also used the LKK chili bean sauce. :)